akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     flow create 0 ingress pattern eth dst is 00:11:22:33:44:55 / ipv6 dst is CDCD:910A:2222:5498:8475:1111:3900:2020 src is 2001::2 hop is 2 tc is 1 / udp src is 22 dst is 23 / end actions queue index 1 / mark / end

-2. send matched packets, check the packets is distributed to queue 1 with FDIR matched ID=0x0. send mismatched packets, check the packets are received without FDIR matched ID=0x0.
+2. send matched packets, check the packets is distributed to queue 1 with FDIR matched ID=0x0. send mismatched packets, check the packets are distributed by RSS without FDIR matched ID.

 3. verify rules can be listed and destroyed::